29 May How to Create an Airbnb Business Plan

 - Airbnbing the bedroom down the hall from you.

-- Airbnbing a property a property you own
+- Airbnbing a property you own

 - Co-Hosting -this means you help an Owner, which could be a landlord, Property Developer, etc., run their Airbnb.
 Most often, Co-Hosts get paid a flat fee or, like me, a commission.

 - Rental Arbitration -this means that you rent a space from a landlord and then have an agreement that you -or they- will furnish the space and then you will rent it out on Airbnb.
 Some arbitragers pay their landlords a little more than market value and keep the rest, some split, in some way, the profits, and some just pay rent and keep the rest for themselves.
 One thing I want you to know or think about with rental arbitrage is although you can get started with Airbnb without owning property that you are on the hook, via a lease, for rent each month.
 This is why I personally like the Co-Hosting model better.
-It’s win-win for everyone.
+It’s a win-win for everyone.

 Do market analysis